jaysongiroux/MoveMouse/README.md

 Utilizes the Azure Kinect Camera to track your Dominant hand and moves the mouse according to the position of your wrist

 ### TODO:
-- Support left and right dominant hands
+- Support left and right dominant hands --> most likely different files, until a customizable UI is implemented
 - UI
 - Optimization
 - Installer
 - Installation information for this project
 - how to manage clicking, dragging, scrolling etc
+- Jitter control -> temporal smoothing is maxed out and there is still too much jitter. will look into this further

 ### Done:
 - Gesture recognition to determine origin